 This means your flower will be more potent, and you can command higher prices as a commercial grower.

-UV light can also increase the root mass of your plants and increase veg branching with less stretching - leading to tighter internodes, and a heavier harvest weight.
+UV light can also increase the root mass of your plants and increase veg branching with less stretching - leading to tighter internodes, and heavier harvest weight.

 Increased Resistance To Stress & Disease